Dikanomi/public/README.md

 # 👩🏻‍💻 Dika
 **`Developer`**
-I'm an full-stack and everything you wan't from me All project are build from the ground up, from planning and designing all the way to solving real-life problems with code.
+I'm a full-stack and everything you want I can.
+All projects are built from the brain and intention to be done by hand , from planning and designing all the way to solving real-life problems with code.

 ---